 You can extrude your own material into spools.
 You don’t have to throw out your misprints because you can recycle them back into reusable spools.
 This will also save you a lot of money in the long run.

 Here are three of the best PET filament brands that you should consider if you love using recycled filaments like PET.
 Let’s take a look at their features and characteristics.

 You can expect an excellent layer adhesion from this 3D filament, ensuring that you get a great surface finish.
 It is also designed to be compatible with many 3D printers.

 You can also be sure of consistent and uniform feeding from the filaments as well as stable prints.
 When you receive your filaments, they are packed in a bag that is vacuum-sealed and has a desiccant, making sure that it will last long without any problem with moisture.

 Another high-quality PET filament is from MadeSolid.
 With this 3D filament, you can expand your 3D printer’s versatility.

 Compared to ABS or PLA filaments, PET filaments are much tougher and bends before it breaks.
 As for the extruder temperature, if you are used to using ABS, PET has almost the same range of temperature for printing.

-You won’t be needing a cooling fan for this filament the way PLA does.
+You won’t be needing a cooling fan for this, unlike PLA filament.
 PET filaments won’t dissolve or degrade in water, and you won’t have any problems with it being brittle.